phlegx/redlics/README.md

 #### Encoding

-If Redlics is configured to encode events and object ids all numbers are encoded to save memory.
+If Redlics is configured to encode events and object ids, all numbers are encoded to save memory.

 ```ruby
 config.encode = {